 C. Eye Contact

 Eye contact with online meetings can be tricky, especially since lens positions and monitors may be in a different sightline.
 Understanding gaze patterns, such as where a participant directs their attention, can offer clues about their focus and engagement level.
 And remember that maintaining virtual eye contact can establish a sense of connection.
+Take note that looking directly into your camera lens — rather than at the faces on your screen — simulates direct eye contact for your viewers, even though it feels unnatural to you.

 D. Vocal Cues